everard/pavolmon/README.md

 # DESCRIPTION
 This repository contains the source code for a simple stand-alone zero-config PulseAudio input/output sound volume monitor.
-This program has very minimal memory/CPU footprint and might come in handy if you are using i3Blocks.
+This program has _very_ minimal RAM/CPU footprint and might come in handy if you are using [i3blocks](https://github.com/vivien/i3blocks).

 # COMPILATION/INSTALLATION
 Run `make` in your command line to compile.